energywebfoundation/ewai-market/README.md

 # START HERE

 A considerable amount of setup is required before this repo can be used.
-Please therefore start by [Reading the EWAI Docs](https://energy-web-foundation-energyweb-ewai.readthedocs-hosted.com/).
+Please therefore start by <a href="https://energy-web-foundation-energyweb-ewai.readthedocs-hosted.com/" target="_blank">Reading the EWAI Docs</a>.

 An EWAI deployment consists of an [EWAI-SERVER](https://github.com/energywebfoundation/ewai) instance paired with an [EWAI-MARKET](https://github.com/energywebfoundation/ewai-market) instance (along with supporting EnergyWeb components):

 1. [EWAI-SERVER](https://github.com/energywebfoundation/ewai): This is the server component which offers a data storage cache for assembling streaming DER PTD message data packets into time-series datasets, and
-2. [EWAI-MARKET](https://github.com/energywebfoundation/ewai-market): This repository, which is a fork of the [Ocean Protocol V3 Marketplace](https://github.com/oceanprotocol/market), whereby those EWAI energy datasets can be published in a marketplace format utilizing the power of Ocean Protocol data tokens.
+2. [EWAI-MARKET](https://github.com/energywebfoundation/ewai-market): This repository, which is a fork of the <a href="https://github.com/oceanprotocol/market" target="_blank">Ocean Protocol V3 Marketplace</a>, whereby those EWAI energy datasets can be published in a marketplace format utilizing the power of Ocean Protocol data tokens.
 An understanding of how Ocean Protocol works will therefore also be necessary.

 Additionally, many of the configuration settings for this marketplace are coming from the EWAI-SERVER instance that is paired with via ewaiInstance GraphQL calls.
 That is why there are only a few Ocean Protocol related config settings in the .env. files for this repo.